WPChill/download-monitor/readme.txt

 * JSON_UNESCAPED_UNICODE for files to fix unicode chars.
 Requires PHP 5.4+
 * Style filetype-docx
+* Update get_version_id to work with non-numeric versions.

 = 1.4.4 =
 * Use home_dir instead of site_dir - fixes hot-linking protections against own site (when not in root dir)